MaastrichtU-IDS/fair-enough/README.md

 * Copy an existing assessment to get started

 * Change the attributes of this assessment to describe it so that users can easily understand what your assessment do.
-Provide your email in the `author` attribute.
+Provide your ORCID URL in the `author` attribute,

 * Add the code in the `evaluate()` function, 2 variables are passed to the assessment, plus you can access the assessment object itself to log what the test is trying to do, and why it success or fail: